 Jere Gettle always had a passion for growing things, and at age 3 he planted his first garden.
 Ever since that day, he wanted to be involved in the seed industry.
 So at the age of 17, he printed the first small Baker Creek Heirloom Seed catalog in 1998.
-The company has grown to offer 1450 varieties of vegetables, flowers and herbs—the largest selection of heirloom varieties in the U.S.A.
+The company has grown to offer 1600 varieties of vegetables, flowers and herbs—the largest selection of rare, heirloom varieties in the U.S.A.

 Baker Creek started hosting festivals in 2000 as an idea to bring gardeners, homesteaders and natural food enthusiasts together to exchange thoughts, seeds, listen to speakers and enjoy vendors, old-time music and much more.
 These festivals gave birth to the idea for our pioneer village, Bakersville.
 Other projects include our trial gardens, seed collecting expeditions, our popular online forums at idigmygarden.com and educational produce exhibits.

-Over the last several years, Jere Gettle and his wife Emilee have branched out into other related projects as well, including the nationally distributed, Heirloom Gardener magazine, which is now in its eighth year of publication.
+Over the last several years, Jere Gettle and his wife Emilee have branched out into other related projects as well, including the nationally distributed, Heirloom Gardener magazine, which is now in its tenth year of publication.
 They have also expanded to a location in Sonoma County, California, in the beautiful town of Petaluma.
 Their most recent project is the restoration and preservation of the Wethersfield, Connecticut landmark, Comstock, Ferre & Company, the oldest continuously operating seed company in New England.
 They have written two books with Hyperion, a division of ABC/Disney.
 These works feature heirloom vegetables and their work with seeds and food.

 They also work extensively to supply free seeds to many of the world’s poorest countries, as well as here at home in school gardens and other educational projects.
 It is their goal to educate everyone about a better, safer food supply and fight gene-altered, Frankenfood and the companies that support it.